Michael A. Taylor Player Props: Twins vs. Blue Jays

 Michael A. Taylor At The Plate

-- Taylor is batting .210 with four doubles, six home runs and six walks.
+- Taylor has four doubles, six home runs and six walks while hitting .211.

-- Taylor has had at least one RBI in 21.4% of his games this year (nine of 42), with two or more RBI four times (9.5%).
-He has also accounted for three or more of his team's runs in one contest.
+- Taylor has driven home a run in nine games this season (20.9%), including more than one RBI in 9.3% of his games and producing three or more of his team's runs on one occasion..

-- He has scored at least once 14 times this season (33.3%), including one multi-run game.
+- He has scored at least one run 14 times this year (32.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.